SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 - **Import your GitHub repositories** - Import your GitHub repositories into SonarQube to easily set up SonarQube projects.
 - **Analyze projects with GitHub Actions** - Integrate analysis into your build pipeline.
 Starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), SonarScanners running in GitHub Actions jobs can automatically detect branches or pull requests being built so you don't need to specifically pass them as parameters to the scanner.
 - **Report your Quality Gate status to your branches and pull requests** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in GitHub so you know if it's safe to merge your changes.
 - **Authenticate with GitHub** - Sign in to SonarQube with your GitHub credentials.
+- **Display code scanning alerts for vulnerability issues in GitHub** - Display security vulnerability issues found by SonarQube as code scanning alerts in the GitHub interface.

 ## Prerequisites

-- To add pull request decoration to Checks in GitHub Enterprise, you must be running GitHub Enterprise version 2.21+.
-- To analyze projects with GitHub Actions in GitHub Enterprise, you must be running [GitHub Enterprise version 3.0+](https://docs.github.com/en/enterprise-server@2.22/admin/github-actions/getting-started-with-github-actions-for-github-enterprise-server).
+If you're using GitHub Enterprise, you must be running [GitHub Enterprise version 3.2+](https://docs.github.com/en/enterprise-server@3.2/admin/github-actions/getting-started-with-github-actions-for-your-enterprise/getting-started-with-github-actions-for-github-enterprise-server).

 ### Branch Analysis
 Community Edition doesn't support the analysis of multiple branches, so you can only analyze your main branch.
 With [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can analyze multiple branches and pull requests.